 - Have you shown it to a least 2 other trusted peer editors or teachers?

-One of the best ways to edit a scholarship essay to ask someone else to read it.
+One of the best ways to edit your essay to ask someone else to read it.
 If you have a trusted teacher who’s willing to look over it, even better.
-They’ll have a more trained eye for what the scholarship committee is looking for.
+They’ll have a more trained eye for what the admission committee is looking for.

 - Did you nail your introduction and conclusion?